 September option expiration helped U.S. equities push higher into record territory.
 There was likely a decent amount of hedging (North Korea, Trump, etc.) in September derivatives.
 Then we saw hurricane Irma bearing down on Florida, with the potential for a catastrophic direct hit on Miami.
 Markets were also concerned that North Korea might follow up the previous week’s nuclear test with another ICBM launch on Saturday.
 When worst fears failed to materialize over the weekend, equities rallied big on Monday as hedges and short positions were unwound.

 The fact that markets continue to so readily disregard risk is consistent with Bubble Dynamics.
 We’ve seen it all before – except never on a such an all-encompassing, multi-asset class and global basis.
 I would argue that bond yields have been held artificially low by a combination of complacent central bankers, mounting geopolitical risks, Trump uncertainties and the general view that equities and risk markets have become increasingly vulnerable.
-There is at least some indication that global central bankers are becoming a little less complacent.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+There is at least some indication that global central bankers are becoming a little less complacent.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.